 - the scientific study of the interaction of nutrition and genes, especially with regard to the prevention or treatment of disease.

 Nutrigenomics is truly a breakthrough for modern health and falls under the Precision Medicine umbrella.
 Take your health and lifestyle habit seriously now and help prevent problems down the road.

 ‘Show me your Routines, Habits and Rituals and I’ll show you your future” J. Duncan

 When I discovered that I wasn’t absorbing Vitamin B12 it made sense because you see, I could tell every time I went to the bathroom.
-It wasn’t giving me the benefits it should, I was wasting my money and at the time I just didn’t know what to do about it.
+I was wasting my money and at the time I just didn’t know what to do about it.
 It’s just one example of what I found out in my report and now, I absorb and use what I’m taking because my supplements have been formulated based on my unique profile.
 I have around 80 ingredients in my personal supplement.
 Can you imagine buying each ingredient separately?
-I can’t at all.
-I love my results, It’s made a massive difference in how I feel.
+I can tell you, it’s made a massive difference in how I feel.

 Naturopaths to surgeons agree that this is the future.
 One day everyone will have custom nutrition supplements made exactly to their specifications.
 Everyone deserves to have vitamins, minerals and whole food supplements that will mitigate any genetic weaknesses that we may have.
 Everyone deserves to have vitamin, mineral and whole food ingredients in amounts (to the mg) specific to their body’s needs.
 Everyone deserves to feel their best every single day.
 Everyone deserves to have their genetic data HIPAA secure and their formulation from a lab that is CLIA certified.
 Everyone deserves to have exactly what their body says it should.